JiNova/team_hackerman/README.md

 We want to modify our payload so it goes to the top of our nop slide, which we found to be at 0x7fffffffd460.

 We go into the payload and modify the return address to correspond to the right location.
 0x7fffffffd460 are 6 bytes in total, but the return pointer in a 64-bit system is 8 bytes long, so what we really want to inject is 0x00007fffffffd464 (added 4 bytes just to be sure).
-So we accordingly change our python payload script:
+So we  change our python payload script accordingly:

 ```
 $ cat payload.py
 # ret_addr = b"\x00\x00\x7f\xff\xff\xff\xdb\x40"[::-1] // Code from before